Ramp Buyer's Guide

-How to Measure for a Ramp Wheelchair & Scooter
+How to Measure for a Ramp Wheelchairs & Scooters

 The incline chart below will help calculate the length of ramp needed for most situations and settings.
-However, keep in mind the ADA recommends a 3:12 slope which means for every 3" of vertical rise you are required to have at least one foot of ramp (14.5° incline).
-And this is for loading unoccupied wheelchairs/scooters (unoccupied means nobody is sitting in the wheelchair/scooter while it navigates up the ramp).
+Keep in mind, the ADA standard ratio (for commercial & public properties) is 1:12 slope which means for every 1" of vertical rise you are required to have at least one foot of ramp (4.8° incline).
+And this is for loading unoccupied wheelchairs/scooters.

-Consult your equipment's owner guide to see what degree of incline is recommended.
-A typical Power Wheelchair recommended incline capability is about 9.5° with the patient in the chair or scooter and about 14.5° unloaded.
+Always consult your equipment's owner guide to see what degree of incline is recommended.
+A typical power wheelchair recommended incline capability is about 9.6° with the patient in the chair or scooter and about 14.5° unloaded.
 Pushing a manual wheelchair can be difficult or easy depending on: ramp length + patient weight.